streambased-io/streambased-demos/cases/3_black_box/README.md

 SELECT * FROM transactions WHERE storeid='ZZ-123';
 ```

+> 📝 This query takes advantage of Streambased acceleration.
+Streambased created an index over the underlying topic
+> meaning only records with the designated criteria are fetched from Kafka.
+This query is typically 30x-50x faster than
+> it's equivalent without acceleration.
+If you wish to compare with an unindexed version run
+> `SET SESSION use_streambased=false;` immediately before execution.

 ### Step 4: Investigate further

 Something's clearly not right here.
 All the transactions for our store have a 0 amount.
 That's not valid